DonFrancis1/BUYBUY-PROJECT/README.md

  I queried the the database using MICROSOFT SQL SERVER MANAGEMENT STUDIO to extract the information requested.
  The extracted tables were also visualized accordingly.
 The visualization was done using MICROSOFT EXCEL.

- The insights and reocommendations from this analysis can be found in the solution and reommmendation file.
+ The insights and reocommendations from this analysis can be found in the solution and recommmendation file.

  This project demonstrated the proficiency in: